2E0PGS/blog/_posts/2021-01-10-a-state-of-dotnet-in-late-2020.md

 * [Try .NET](https://github.com/dotnet/try)
 * [.NET In-Browser](https://dotnet.microsoft.com/learn/dotnet/in-browser-tutorial/1)
 * My blog post: [REPL maths and notation](https://2e0pgs.github.io/blog/programming/2020/09/27/repl-maths-and-notation/)
+	* [Immediate Window](https://docs.microsoft.com/en-us/visualstudio/ide/reference/immediate-window?view=vs-2019) are they going to replace this entirely with Interactive Window I wonder.
 * Rather hard to find this package.
 Seems to be Microsoft's version of Jupyter notebooks.
 It's aka ".NET notebooks" or "native notebook" [.NET Interactive Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) also see: [GitHub Issue Notebook](https://code.visualstudio.com/updates/v1_45#_github-issue-notebook)
 * One of the only videos I have seen on ".NET Interactive Notebooks": [F# as a Better Python - Phillip Carter - NDC Oslo 2020](https://youtu.be/_QnbV6CAWXc?t=2367) besides a mention By Phillip in [.NET Conf 2020](#net-conf-2020)
 * There is also regular Jupyter file support using a "kernel" in other words a Jupyter server: [Working with Jupyter Notebooks in Visual Studio Code](https://code.visualstudio.com/docs/python/jupyter-support)